 Most iPhones use around 10 GB to 18 GB of System Data.
 This depends on how much you use your iPhone.
 But, if your iPhone is using more than 20-25 GB of System Data and it keeps going up even after you clear it, then there is a problem.

-This problem is probably because of an app that is not working properly or a background process that is stuck.
+This problem is probably because of an app that is either not working properly or a background process that is stuck.

 Apple does not have a button for System Data and will probably never have this button.
 This is because the iPhone is supposed to manage these files on its own.

-So, all you can do to make some space on your iPhone is to clear the Safari browser, delete some messages and get rid of apps that you do not use anymore.
+So, all you can do to make some space on your iPhone is to clear the Safari browser, delete some messages and get rid of apps that you do not use any more.
 If you do these things, you can free up a lot of space on your iPhone without deleting any of your photos.

 Also Read: Microsoft Quietly Disables THIS Windows Feature In Latest Changes